sanjucta/angular-forms-demo/README.md

 npm install -g @angular/cli

 ```
 Clone this repository or download the code.
-In your command shell navigate to the directory where you have cloned the repository.In case you have downloaded a zip archive, navigate to the folder where you have unzipped the archive.
+In your command shell navigate to the directory where you have cloned the repository.
+In case you have downloaded a zip archive, navigate to the folder where you have unzipped the archive.
 This directory will contain the package.json file.
 In the command shell type `npm install` to install the dependencies.
-You can then type `npm start` to start a server in the development mode.
+After installing the dependencies type `npm start` to start a server in the development mode.
 You can then access the application in your browser by typing in `http://localhost:4200`

 ## Authors